-Here is a self-assessment checklist to determine if your pool is compliant with the Australian Standards (NSW Pool Fencing Law ) .
+Here is a self-assessment checklist in 2019 to determine if your pool is compliant with the Australian Standards (NSW Pool Fencing Law ) .
 If you want to discuss your pool barrier request an inspection.

-The gap between the vertical bars in the fence should not exceed 100cm.
+The gap between the vertical bars in the fence should not exceed 100mm.

-The gap between the horizontal bars should be at least 900cm apart.
+The gap between the horizontal bars should be at least 900mm apart.

 Pool gate and windows